 For a new green revolution to feed the continually increasing population, agriculture productivity will have to be significantly improved.
 Photorespiration represents a big challenge in this respect, because it dissipates energy and leads to the futile loss of CO2, thereby limiting plant growth yield.
-Implementing an efficient metabolic bypass for photorespiration can therefore increase the photosynthetic efficiency of many cultivated crops, including rice, wheat, barley, oat, soybean, cotton and potato.
+The EU-funded FET Open project FutureAgriculture aims to implement an efficient metabolic bypass for photorespiration to increase the photosynthetic efficiency of many cultivated crops, including rice, wheat, barley, oat, soybean, cotton and potato.

 Transforming the future of agriculture through synthetic photorespiration

-We aim at designing and engineering synthetic photorespiration bypass routes that directly tackle the deficits and inefficiencies of natural photorespiration to support higher photosynthetic rate and yield.
+We aim to design and engineer synthetic photorespiration bypass routes that directly tackle the deficits and inefficiencies of natural photorespiration.
+The introduction of these synthetic pathways into plants will support higher photosynthetic rate and yield.